jonshiach/graphics-notes/_pages/03_textures.md

 };
 ```

-Here we have defined an array of float values called `uv` and specified the texture co-ordinates so that the bottom-left triangle vertex is mapped to the texture co-ordinate $(0, 0)$ at the bottom-left corner of the texture, the bottom-right vertex is mapped to $(1,0)$ at the bottom-right corner of the texture and the top vertex is mapped to $(0.5, 1)$ in the middle of the top edge of the texture.
+Here we have defined an array of float values called `uv` and specified the texture coordinates so that the bottom-left triangle vertex is mapped to the texture coordinate $(0, 0)$ in the bottom-left corner of the texture, the bottom-right vertex is mapped to $(1,0)$ in the bottom-right corner of the texture and the top vertex is mapped to $(0.5, 1)$ in the middle of the top edge of the texture.

-The buffer for the texture co-ordinates is created in the same was as for the triangle vertices.
+The buffer for the texture coordinates is created in the same was as for the triangle vertices.
 Enter the following code after the VBO was created.

 ```cpp
 // Create texture buffer